First Mods: Where to Start

 The M1 community is producing a growing library of 3D printed parts.
 If you have access to a printer (or know someone who does), these are the files worth printing.

-The M1's integrated T-track uses M6 hardware.
-Most 3D printed accessories are designed to use M6 T-slot nuts so they mount anywhere on the M1's native track without drilling.
+The M1's integrated T-track is 40-series and uses M8 hardware.
+Most 3D printed accessories are designed to use M8 T-slot nuts so they mount anywhere on the M1's native track without drilling.

 What community members are printing